derfleck/philosophers/README.md

 The goal of this program is to create an algorithm which prevents the philosophers from dying.

+### Important point regarding leaks
+When launching this program with only one thread, the single thread will be spun down using pthread_detach instead of pthread_join.
+This immediately detaches the thread from the main thread instead of waiting for the main thread to finish (see behaviour [described here](https://sites.ualberta.ca/dept/chemeng/AIX-43/share/man/info/C/a_doc_lib/libs/basetrf1/pthread_join.htm)).
+This will cause valgrind to show a possible leak, but in fact it's fine, as valgrind only operates until the main thread finishes (see [here](https://stackoverflow.com/questions/20893358/a-detached-pthread-causes-memory-leaks)).
+For debugging leaks in threads I found [this article](http://bl0rg.krunch.be/memleak-pthreads.html) regarding memcheck and [valgrind massif](https://valgrind.org/docs/manual/ms-manual.html) very helpful.

 ## General Rules

 - No global variables